totocol/cleaningdatacoursera/README.md

 * Variables desired are separated using subset()
 * Columns are sorted to facilitate calculating the averages. order() is used for this
 * A for loop is used to calculate the averages for each subject across each of the different activities
+* Data is exported to a txt file using write.table()

 ###License